 This process gives employers a steady stream of employees who are willing to learn and ready for promotion to the next level of responsibility.

-Another advantage to an entry-level job is that the employer can mold the individual as an employee.
-The employer can encourage the development of skills specifically needed by the company.
-They can also help the employee develop work habits and ways of interacting that fit the culture of the workplace.
+Another advantage of an entry-level job is that the employer can mold the individual as an employee.
+The employer can encourage the development of skills specifically needed by the company while helping the employee develop work habits and ways of interacting that fit the culture of the workplace.

-Whether they are starting or changing their career, entry-level jobs are a win for employees as well.
-They help the business accomplish basic tasks that must be done without utilizing or stretching the skills and experience of more seasoned employees.
+Whether employees are starting or changing their career, entry-level jobs are a win for them as well.

 An entry-level job is a perfect way for workers to gain experience in a new field and learn the day-to-day workings of a company and industry.
 Everyone has to start somewhere, and these positions are often the first step to a long and rewarding career.